 HPAM-GP 2845, Advanced Health Care Payment Systems

-Students must also complete one course (3 credits) from the following:
+Students must also complete one course from the following (3 credits):

 PADM-GP 2143, Government Budgeting